 Finally, click the button ‘Create Account’.

-Adding the tracking code to your website
+Adding the tracking code

 Once you have created your Google Analytics account, you will be taken to the page with the tracking code.